 Every image is shot in colour and therefore there is always both a colour and a B&W version of each image on the usb stick.
 In the days of film I would shoot with two cameras ( still do, even three sometimes ), one loaded with B&W film and one with colour.
 Digital was liberating in that it allows me to shoot with both in colour and then do B&W conversions on the computer during the processing stage.
 Frankly the quality of the resulting B&W far surpasses B&W film.
 And I love B&W film.
 B&W is my first love.
 Left to myself I would say I shoot 70:30% in favour of B&W, which is how the majority of clients prefer.
 For me it is more timeless, more flattering and can get past many problems such as poor or dull light (it is the UK) and nasty artificial mixed light that even digital camera sensors struggle with.
 Not every wedding is bathed in the golden evening sun, where certainly colour comes into it’s own.
 B&W also reflects the history of photojournalism/documentary photography, giving a more ‘authentic’ fly-on-the-wall look.
 Even on a bright day the tonal range of B&W can look stunning.
 But then colour can beat B&W in many situations too, often simply in it’s vividness.
 I’ve shot many weddings solely in B&W but I can do the same with colour, just let me know your preference and we can discuss the pros and cons for each individual wedding.

 Simple answer, yes!
 Frankly I am not the kind of wedding photographer who delights in shooting at the same local venues week after week, and for this reason I don’t seek to be on any recommended lists at venues.
 That’s not to say I don’t have my favourite venues, but as a photojournalist, one of the best aspects of the job is to go to new places and see new people.
 So yes, I will travel, as I love to work at new venues.
 Within the UK, I have shot weddings from Cumbria to Devon, from West Wales to Norfolk, North Yorkshire to the Isle of Wight.
-I do charge for travel past 100 miles in total – the cost is agreed before the wedding day, to cover petrol or train fares.
-If the venue is far away, the cost of overnight accommodation would be added, usually for the night before to avoid the lottery of traffic jams on this island, and possibly for the night after as well (which often means I will stay at the event longer than usual if wanted, to capture the fireworks maybe or some of the really drunken debauchery!).
+I do charge for travel past 75 miles in total – the cost is agreed before the wedding day, to cover petrol or train fares.
+If the venue is far away, the cost of overnight accommodation would be added, usually for the night before to avoid the lottery of traffic jams on this island, and possibly for the night after as well.
 Usually the extra cost is not significant.
 For weddings abroad, the costs charged (or paid direct by the client) would include such things as the flights, airport transfers, taxis, accommodation, car rental if needed and meals.
 But this isn’t as expensive as it may sound, if cheap flights are booked well in advance.
 I have shot weddings in various parts of France, Mallorca, Denmark, North Cyprus and Portugal and am very open to further destinations.